How I Hacked My Habits to Become More Proficient

 It’s paramount that you repeat the habits that you do want to have in your day-to-day life, and that you stop repeating the habits that you wish not to have in your life.

-I once was told a history about a bucket that was full of water.
+I once was told a history of a bucket that was full of water.
 The first day, a drop of ink was put into the water.
-Did it change it’s colour?
+Did it change its color?
 No. The second day there was another drop of ink poured.
 The same on the third day, and so on.
 Every single day there was a drop of ink put into this bucket of water.

-At the beginning, you would say that nothing is happening and that the water remains the same.
-After so many repetitions, the water starts to change and eventually there comes a moment where the water is no longer clear, but it has taken over the tonality/colour of the ink that was poured into it.
+In the beginning, you would say that nothing is happening and that the water remains the same.
+After so many repetitions, the water starts to change, and eventually, there comes a moment where the water is no longer clear, but it has taken over the tonality/color of the ink that was poured into it.

-In order to unlearn a behaviour, you must first realise the existence of that behaviour.
+In order to unlearn a behavior, you must first realize the existence of that behavior.
 Once you have been able to do that, you need to pay attention to how you have changed ever since you learned that.
 Then, you will be able to change actively your behaviours by choosing to act differently.
 You can learn a new habit, by unlearning an old habit.

 Some examples of habits that you might want to unlearn are:

-The truth is that you might have learned something that even though it’s good, for example, double checking facts, you might want or need to change that behaviour, and it will only occur once you start to be present.
+The truth is that you might have learned something that even though it’s good, for example, double-checking facts, you might want or need to change that behavior, and it will only occur once you start to be present.

 It’s not easy to forget something that you have already learned.
 However, if you detect that it is something that is referring you from your fullest abilities and that it must be removed from your routine, that would be the first step towards “un-learning” this specific habit.

-You need to be actively present, during every single waking moment, analysing your behaviours and actively choosing to act differently.
+You need to be actively present, during every single waking moment, analyzing your behaviors and actively choosing to act differently.

 It’s the only way.